Assault Attorney in Des Moines

 In Iowa, assault is considered a crime of violence.
 Employers tend to avoid hiring people convicted of a crime of violence.
 Being convicted of assault can affect your relationships and your bank account significantly.
 It will also affect your ability to obtain or retain a job.

-With that said, it is very smart to hire a Des Moines assault defense attorney to protect your rights and your life, as an assault charge can look pretty bad on a person's criminal record.
+With that said, it is very smart to hire a Des Moines assault lawyer to protect your rights and your life, as an assault charge can look pretty bad on a person's criminal record when trying to get a job.
 Feld Law Firm can inform you of your eligibility to use your deferred judgment.
 We can also inform you of the potential of having your charge amended, if not outright dismissed.
 Too often, we see individuals handling criminal charges alone.
 These same individuals call our firm two or three years later wanting the charge expunged off their record because they cannot get a job.
 In most circumstances, the charge cannot be expunged after that much time has passed.
 It is a good idea to do it right the first time.
 With the ramifications that an assault charge holds, it is highly recommended you hire the Des Moines criminal defense attorney at Feld Law Firm.

 Contact us online or call (515) 996-4441 to request a free consultation today.